-Intermountain Healthcare Cancer research provides possible road map for improving healthcareNovember 30th, 2012 in Health /
+Intermountain Healthcare Cancer research provides possible road map for improving healthcareNovember 30, 2012 in Medicine & Health / Health

 Given the right equipment, training and skill, an individual surgeon can expect to provide the best possible care on a consistent basis.
 But how do you get an entire system of surgeons—each with his or her own ideas, backgrounds, and routines—to provide that same level of care?